top of page

 Before becoming a full-time guide, I spent 35 years working in the creative industries.
 Photography has always been part of how I see the world, so naturally it became part of the tours too.

 I love capturing those unexpected moments, whether it’s a guest feeding a kangaroo for the first time or a quiet wildlife encounter that nobody saw coming.
-Guests receive professional-quality photos after the tour at no extra cost.

 Matt Urmenyhazi, Tour Director of Sydney Guided Tours, relaxing alongside a wild kangaroo during a private Sydney wildlife tour – offering guests close-up encounters with Australia’s iconic animals.